-- 1. A convicted person in custody may request, by a cassation appeal, direct participation in the cassation hearing; the decision on this issue shall be made by the court reviewing the cassation appeal. - 2.
-If the appellant fails to appear at a cassation hearing without a valid reason, the cassation court shall, under a ruling, dismiss the cassation appeal.
+1. A convicted person in detention may request, by a cassation appeal, direct participation in a cassation hearing; the decision on this issue shall be made by the court reviewing the cassation appeal.

-The ruling shall be final and it may not be appealed.
+2. If the appellant fails to appear at a cassation hearing without a valid reason, the court of cassation shall, under a ruling, dismiss the cassation appeal.
+The ruling shall be final and may not be appealed.